Isaac Slade: Departure from The Fray

-On March 12, 2022, Slade announced on Instagram that he had parted ways with the Fray, with his final concert with the band held at Genesee Theatre in Waukegan, Illinois, on May 14, 2022.
+On March 12, 2022, Slade announced on Instagram that he had parted ways with the Fray, following a series of onstage panic attacks, with his final concert with the band held at Genesee Theatre in Waukegan, Illinois, on May 14, 2022.
+Since his departure, Slade now runs a record store on Vashon Island, Washington.

 Influences

 Slade stated in an interview that one of the first songs that inspired him was "Swallowed" by Bush, and that the lyrics and tune had moved him enough to pursue his career.
 In a post on AOL Radio Blog, he wrote:

 As a boy "Swallowed" was my siren's song.
 I was a sheltered church child and here's this man talking about living the life his way, doing whatever he felt like doing.
 Bush wasn't allowed in my house either, which made it that much more mysterious.

 His other musical influences include Nine Inch Nails, Queen, Radiohead, R.E.M., Counting Crows, U2, and Led Zeppelin.

 Philanthropy

 Slade performed on the 2010 remake of the 1985 charity single "We Are the World".
 He joined 85 other artists on February 1, 2010, to record the track for the victims of the 2010 Haiti earthquake.

 On October 27, 2013, Slade and the Fray played at the Colorado Flood Benefit Concert that raised nearly $500,000 for victims of the flood.